 Tag: financial planning

 About eight months ago I took a break from blogging.
 There were many reasons, the most pressing being a complete utter lack of time while trying to maintain balance with both Mr. Oscoey and I working full-time with small kids.
 To say it was difficult to balance everything is an understatement and I am very impressed with everyone who can keep their households running successfully with both parents working full-time!
 We were only semi-successful at keeping everything running smoothly but lots of corners had to be cut and the blog was one of the activities I had to drop in order to get at least a little bit of sleep every night.
 I do not function without a full night of sleep so going to bed on time was mandatory!

+One Year of Blogging Done!
 Last weekend was the one year anniversary of Oscoey.
 I can’t believe how quickly the last year has gone!
 I have learned a lot about blogging over the past year and gotten to know many fabulous bloggers as well. […]

 Going Back to Work Three weeks ago on a Monday marked a new day in the Oscoey household.
 For the first time in over three years I am no longer a stay at home mom.
 I went back to work and the next few […]

 We have come to the end of our Uber Frugal Month Challenge and we were pretty successful!
 We kept to our super low grocery budget, were mindful about our purchases and had some great discussions about where we want our life to head and what […]

 We are entering our final days of the Frugalwoods Uber Frugal Month Challenge and it has been a great refresher for us to get back into our frugal habits.
 I am finally caught up on all of the emails and they really made us think […]

 Whew.
 I am a little bit late posting our summary of week three in the Uber Frugal Month Challenge but that is because last week was a whirlwind of expensive things breaking, children being sick and massive amounts of the general craziness that comes from being a family.
 I did not catch up on my reading but about half way through the week I realized it was ok.
 We are still being uber frugal with our spending and we are completely on track to make my conservative goal of only spending $500 on groceries this month so we are doing great.
 We have not spent less than $500 a month on groceries since before we added our four year old to the mix so it is kind of a big deal for us.